Craigharrison79/MS3-Recipes/README.md

     - Delete recipes.
         - Button to delete the recipe file from the database.
         - A warning alert to check then you want to confirm deletion of the recipe.

+- #### Footer

+    - Have the links to the navbar in the footer.
+    - Social Media Links
+    - A button linking to a contact us page, so users / vistors can send any question to the owner of the site.

 - ### Future Features